WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 licensing.
 Note that DRM systems can be shipped inside the package even if the packaging format doesn't specifically support them.

+# Security Considerations

+The security considerations will depend on the solution designed to satisfy the above requirements.
+See {{?I-D.yasskin-dispatch-web-packaging}} for one possible set of security considerations.

+# IANA Considerations

+This document has no actions for IANA.

 --- back

 # Acknowledgements